MrSwitch/hello.js/README.md

 The response from the async methods `hello.login`, `hello.logout` and `hello.api` return a thenable method which is Promise A+ compatible.

-For a demo or if your bundling up the library from `src/*` files, then please checkout [Promises](demos/promises.html)
+For a demo, or, if you're bundling up the library from `src/*` files, then please checkout [Promises](demos/promises.html)

 ## Browser Support